ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 > IMPORTANT This tutorial restores databases from geo-redundant backups.
 These backups may not be available for 10-20 minutes after initial database creation.
 Wait for 20 mins from installation of the app before running this script.

-Now run the recovery script which automates the restore steps previously described:
+Now run the recovery script that automates the restore steps previously described:

 1. In the *PowerShell ISE*, open the ...\Learning Modules\Business Continuity and Disaster Recovery\DR-RestoreFromBackup\Demo-RestoreFromBackup.ps1 script and set the following values:
 	* **$DemoScenario = 2, Recover the SaaS app into a recovery region by restoring from geo-redundant backups**

 2. Press **F5** to run the script.
-	* The script starts a series of PowerShell jobs that run in parallel which restore servers, pools and databases to the recovery region.
+	* The script starts a series of PowerShell jobs that run in parallel which restore servers, pools, and databases to the recovery region.
 	* The recovery region is the paired region associated with the region in which you deployed the application.
 For more information, see [Azure paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions).

 	Monitor the status of the recovery process in the console section of the PowerShell window.